vs0uz4/nginx-proxy_sample/README.md

 Sample Repository for Nginx Proxy (https://github.com/jwilder/nginx-proxy)

 # prepare for run

-579/5000
 Add in the local hosts file the domains whoami.local and caddy.local pointing them to the address 127.0.0.1

 The location of the hosts file will depend a lot on the operating system you are using.
 To illustrate, we will demonstrate the location of the file on two well-known and widely used operating systems, Windows and Linux.

-- In linux the file can be found in (/ etc / hosts) and should at least have the following content:
+- In linux the file can be found in (/etc/hosts) and should at least have the following content:
 ```
 #
 # /etc/hosts: static lookup table for host names